logo for pulau-pangkor.com

 Ipoh

-Ipoh is the capital of Perak, and it has a few very attractions:
+Ipoh is the capital of Perak, and it has a few interesting attractions:

 Ipoh